bobbigmac/xbox-reviews-complaint/README.md

 ## The Problem

-The Xbox Store's review system is failing developers and users in several critical ways:
+The Xbox Store's review system is failing developers and customers in several critical ways:

+### Lack of Review Quality Control
+- Highly offensive (r_pe and inc_st) review content
+    - Especially highly present on kids games
+    - Not removed after reporting
+- No playtime requirements for leaving reviews
+- No filtering of hate speech or known dogwhistles
+    - No adaptive policy
+- No special protection for children's games

 ### Game Pass Promotion Amplifies Issues
 - Games added to Game Pass are prominently featured on the Xbox dashboard